Operation Terminal

 Operation Terminal was an Allied operation during World War II.
 Part of Operation Torch (the Allied invasion of French North Africa, 8 November 1942) it involved a direct landing of infantry into the Vichy French port of Algiers with the intention of capturing the port facilities before they could be destroyed.

 Background

-The attacking forces were two Royal Navy destroyers, and (commanded by Henry Fancourt) carrying 600 troops of the 3d Battalion, 135th Infantry, (commanded by Colonel Edwin Swenson), part of the US 34th Infantry Division.
+The attacking forces were two Royal Navy destroyers, and (commanded by Henry Fancourt) carrying 600 troops of the 3d Battalion, 135th Infantry, (commanded by Colonel Edwin Swenson), part of the US 34th Infantry Division, of which at least 250 were US Army Rangers of the First Ranger Battalion.
 The plan was to land the troops directly into the port.
 It was hoped that either complete surprise would be achieved or that the defenders would support the invasion to the extent at least of refusing to fire on the attackers.
 However the Vichy forces opened fire on the ships, damaging them heavily.

 Action

 At 4.00 am on the morning of 8 November 1942 Malcolm and Broke approached Algiers Harbour.
 They were regarded as hostile by the defending Vichy troops, who opened fire at 4.06 am.

 Malcolm tried to break through the boom but was hit and severely damaged by a shell fired from the shore.
 Ten of her crew were dead, many more were injured and three of her four boilers were extinguished, cutting her speed to 4 knots.
 She was forced to retreat and played no further part in the operation.

 Initially, Broke had better luck.
 On her third attempt, she sliced through the boom and deposited her troops under fire on the Quai de Fécamp, and then retreated.
 This was four hours after the operation had started.

 Brokes luck ran out as she withdrew; she was hit by shore batteries which compounded on earlier damage and after being taken in tow, she sank on 10 November.

 The landed infantry were surrounded and forced to surrender seven hours later.
 However they succeeded in preventing the destruction of the port before the defenders in turn surrendered to the larger invading forces.